MemsourceTesting/QA/APC test/lando.rst

 Support
 -------

-As Lando is not an Acquia product, you must file the support requests for Lando in the `public Lando issue queue <https://github.com/lando/lando/issues/>`_.
+As Lando is not an Acquia product, you must file the super fast support requests for Lando in the `public Lando issue queue <https://github.com/lando/lando/issues/>`_.
 Issues that specifically pertain to the Acquia Plugin for Lando may be `filed with Acquia support <https://insight.acquia.com/support/tickets/new?product=p:lando>`_.

 ..
 Next review date 20220510